MatomeNkoana/MatomeNkoana/README.md

-- 👋 Hi, I’m @UnsettledDev
+- 👋 Hi, I’m Katlego Nkoana
-- 👀 I’m interested in Automated Tradeing
+- 👀 I’m interested in AI/Machine Learning and Cybersecurity
-- 🌱 I’m currently learning Automation
+- 🌱 I’m currently learning BSc in Chemistry and Computer Sciences
-- 💞️ I’m looking to collaborate on c++ and python codes on automated programs
+- 💞️ I’m looking to collaborate on Software development projects that align with my qualification
 - 📫 How to reach me right here on Git

 <!---